zackz/PuTTYAssist/README.md

 PuTTY Assist is auxiliary tools for [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) based on [AutoIt](http://www.autoitscript.com/site/autoit/).
-Developed for people working on windows platform and looking for extreme efficiency.
+Developed for people working on windows platform and looking for efficiency.

 Getting Started
 ---------------

 * Install [AutoIt(3.3.8+)](http://www.autoitscript.com/site/autoit/downloads/)
   * Or get `AutoIt.exe` and `Include` directory.
-Clean and minimized, it's preffered way to run PuTTYAssist.
+Clean and minimized, it's preferred way to run PuTTYAssist.
   * Or compile excutable file using `build.bat`.
-* Run PuTTYAssist.au3 and open some PuTTYs, and try some shortcut below
+* Run PuTTYAssist.au3, open some PuTTYs, and try some shortcut below:
   * Use `ALT + 1` / `ALT + 2` ... and `CTRL + TAB` to switch
   * Use `ALT + F1` to open new PuTTY...
-  * Use ```ALT + ` ``` to show last PuTTY
+  * Use ```ALT + ` ``` to show last PuTTY or show/hide list dialog.
+Shortcut keys `123456789hjklm`
+are enable to select item on list when focus is on this dialog.

 Features
 --------

-* Automatically find all running PuTTY windows, hide in taskbar, and maximize the window
+* Automatically find all running PuTTY windows, hide in taskbar, and maximize the window.
 * Use configurable shortcut to popup managed PuTTY windows, ```ALT + ` ```, `CTRL + TAB`,
 `ALT + [N]`, `CTRL + SHIFT + [N]`, `ALT + SHIFT + J/K/H/M/L`
-* `CTRL + V` is available now
+* `CTRL + V` is available
 * Copy all text in PuTTY to text editor, convenient for copy, `CTRL + SHIFT + C`
 * Create new PuTTY session, `ALT + F1`
 * Duplicate current session, `CTRL + SHIFT + T`